Trust Deed Specialist Forum

 - Have enough disposable income to pay off your debts before 4 years

-And, as mentioned above, a common alternative to a Trust Deed is known as the Debt Arrangement Scheme.
-DAS Scotland.
+Also, as mentioned above, common alternatives to a Trust Deed is known as the Debt Arrangement Scheme (DAS) and Sequestration, Scotland’s equivalent to bankruptcy.

 How can we help you?